DTW-DanWard/Invoke-Docker-PSObject/README.md

 master: [![Build status](https://ci.appveyor.com/api/projects/status/1m6rgmj4h3p8m20q/branch/master?svg=true)](https://ci.appveyor.com/project/DTW-DanWard/invoke-docker-psobject/branch/master)   develop: [![Build status](https://ci.appveyor.com/api/projects/status/1m6rgmj4h3p8m20q/branch/develop?svg=true)](https://ci.appveyor.com/project/DTW-DanWard/invoke-docker-psobject/branch/develop)

 # Invoke-DockerPSObject
-Invoke-DockerPSObject runs Docker CLI commands in PowerShell but instead of returning an array of strings it returns proper PSObjects that you can use to filter, sort, return a specific member, etc.
+Invoke-DockerPSObject is a simple function that runs Docker CLI commands in PowerShell but instead of returning an array of strings it returns proper PSObjects.
+You can use these objects to filter, sort, return a specific member, etc. like any object in PowerShell.

 Invoke-DockerPSObject returns PSObjects for Docker commands that return tabular data, i.e. `docker images`, `docker ps` and `docker history`.
-For all other docker commands it runs the docker command and returns the results as-is.
+For all other docker commands Invoke-DockerPSObject will still run the docker command but just returns the standard docker output as-is.

 `Invoke-DockerPSObject` is a lot of text to type so the module includes alias: **`id`**